 The School has a Research Ethics Committee (CMP-REC) which is a sub-committee of the University Research Ethics Committee (U-REC).
 U-REC reports to both Senate and Council, as it is responsible for the proper conduct of research carried out within the University.

 Broadly, the University policy is that any research that involves animals or people must have prior approval from the relevant REC; failure to obtain approval prior to the work starting is a disciplinary offence.
 Further details are contained in the UEA research ethics policy.

 All applications to the CMP-REC are paper-based, using the CMP ethics checklist (140Kb, PDF) and will be considered as rapidly as possible.
 Applications that are outside the scope of the Committee's expertise will be referred to another appropriate REC.
-(All animal research except for non-intrusive observation is handled by BIO-REC.
+(All animal research except for non-intrusive observation is handled by the Animal and Welfare Ethical Review Board(AWERB).
 All medical and allied research is handled by FMH-REC, which meets monthly.)

 The checklist provides a summary of the application and is supported by: